 Hurricane season is one of the times when we need to be on guard and prepared.
-We want to make sure those we serve and our employees are prepared when natural disasters strike, especially now, as we head into the middle of hurricane season.
-The National Oceanic and Atmospheric Administration (NOAA) has predicted an above-average hurricane season in 2020 with 6-13 named storms (we have already had 7), 6 to 10 of those being hurricanes, and 3-6 being major hurricanes.
+We want to make sure those we serve and our employees are prepared when natural disasters strike, especially now, as we head into hurricane season.
+The National Oceanic and Atmospheric Administration (NOAA) has predicted an above-average hurricane season in 2022 with 14-21 named storms, 6-10 of those being hurricanes, and 3-6 of the hurricanes being major hurricanes.

 Tips for beings prepared

-Due to the COVID-19 global pandemic, the 2020 hurricane season will be very different, and that means that planning needs to happen early and even if you have a plan it will need to be reviewed and likely updated.
+Due to the continued impact of COVID-19, the 2022 hurricane season will be very different than before the pandemic, and that means that planning needs to happen early and even if you have a plan it will need to be reviewed and likely updated.

 - Evacuating from your home: if you have to evacuate, try to find a family member or a friend to stay with, or even possibly, stay at a hotel.
 County or state shelters can sometimes be overwhelmed and crowded.

 - You will also need to add some additional supplies to your Emergency/Evacuation kits.
 You can find a good list here.

 - County and state sheltering will now have reception centers that evacuees will go to to be screened and assigned a shelter.
 These evacuation shelters will not be using cots and wrap-around services (Ex. feeding) will look different due to the pandemic.

 - Know your evacuation zone: Both Florida and North Carolina have evacuation zones for disasters and these zones will be the way that county officials release evacuation notices.
 Find your Florida zone here.
 Find your North Carolina zone here.

 - Sign up for emergency alerts in your county.
 You can do this by visiting your county emergency management web page.
 Most Emergency Management offices are also on social media and send updates and warnings that way as well.